maul-esel/swt-projekt/Lingvo/Documents/backend-technical-docs.md

 Whereas workbooks only contain meta-information, pages also have a (quite large) audio file which may cause high network traffic when syncing the available data on the server although the user doesn't want to download these pages.
 Therefore, the proxy-pattern offers the possibility to sync meta-data of pages and to download the actual audio file only if it's intended.
 The proxy class is called `PageProxy`, holding a reference to the actual `Page` object (which is not set until it's locally available).
 An interface `IPage` provides uniform handling of `PageProxy` and `Page` objects.

 To create a new teachermemo, the `TeacherMemoController` offers functionality for recording and saving the audio file with a specific name.
-Because teachermemos and pages both have a recording that can be practiced, they extend the interface `IExercise`.
+Because teachermemos and pages both have a recording that can be practiced with, they extend the interface `IExercise`.
 This allows only one controlling class called `StudentAudioController` for practicing these exercises, which is responsible for playing and recording the audio files of the student.

 The information about locally available workbooks, pages, teachermemos and the corresponding recordings are stored in a SQLite .NET PCL Database, which is accessed by the `DatabaseService`.
 The actual audio files of recordings are stored in the platform-specific app folder.
 The access to this data is provided by the `LocalCollection` class, which is taking care of the information about all locally available workbooks, pages and teachermemos.